tomchadwin/supermarket_kata/README.md

 The most rudimentary test framework is in place using Jest.
 However, only a single reference test is currently present, and unit tests should be built.

+Tests are run automatically via a Github workflow on all commits to the repository's master branch.
+Run manually from your local cloned repo root via `npm test`.